foods-to-pack-on-family-road-trip-photo

 3. Spoons

-• Make sure the spoons contain any plastic, the plastic itself is BPA-free.
-BPA is a harmful chemical contained in plastic, and it can leach into food when the plastic itself is heated.
+• Make sure that any spoons you use are BPA-free.
+BPA is a harmful chemical found in some plastics that can leach into food when heated.

-• Munchkin 6-Pack Soft Tip Infant Spoon: A small plastic-coated options is much easier on tender gums.
-Have several on hand during feedings (one for you and one for baby) to foster baby’s sense of independence and avoid power struggles.
+• Munchkin 6-Pack Soft Tip Infant Spoon: These small, plastic-coated options are much gentle on tender gums.
+It’s helpful to have several on hand during feedings, one for you and one for baby, to encourage their sense of independence and avoid power struggles.

 d31e24_de724fd8d5464c4b8bd0fa0e18cbbfd0

-• Once your baby’s ready to try self-feeding, you may want to get OXO tot Fork & Spoon Set.
-This set makes it easy for young eaters to get their food from bowl to mouth.
+• Once your baby is ready to try self-feeding, consider getting the OXO tot Fork & Spoon Set.
+This set makes it easy for young eaters to transition their food from bowl to mouth.

 6104300T1